Golden Gate Fields Picks

 - Lakeside Turf Course; 9/10 mile oval; 3/6 mile chute with a min. width of 50 ft. and max width of 75 ft. and a movable rail

-Golden Gate Fields Racing Calendar
+Golden Gate Fields Racing Season

 The Golden Gate Fields runs during the Spring and Fall and includes some of the finest and most anticipated races of the U.S Racing Calendar.